 The figure eventually became the symbol of the city of Havana, and even features on the Havana Club rum label!

-14. The Floridita Restaurant – Hemingways Hang-Out In Old Havana
+20. Have A Cocktail At Floridita – Hemingways Hang-Out In Old Havana

 At the end of Calle Obispo just across the road from the Manzana Kempinski lies the Floridita restaurant and bar on the corner.